splunk/public-o11y-docs/_includes/gdi/java-requirements.rst

 The agent of the Splunk Distribution of OpenTelemetry Java supports the following Java versions:

 - Java 8 starting from 8u40 (8u262 for AlwaysOn Profiling)
-- Java 11
-- Java 17 and higher LTS versions
+- Java 11 and higher LTS versions

 The following Java Virtual Machines (JVMs) are supported: